THE BEST LAS VEGAS PROPERTIES

 closing costs.

-Notary - An official authorized by law to
+Notary - An official authorized by law to attest and certify certain

-attest and certify certain documents by his or her hand and official seal.
+documents by his or her hand and official seal.

-Note - A legal document that obligates a
+Note - A legal document that obligates a borrower to repay a mortgage

-borrower to repay a mortgage loan at a stated interest rate during a specified
+loan at a stated interest rate during a specified period of time.

 Note Rate - The interest rate stated on a